It’s no secret that the adventure of SEO means being in it for the long game.

 I highly recommend reading Roger Montti’s excellent guide, How to Do Keyword Research for SEO: Everything You Need to Know.

-As I explained in 4 Pillars of a Successful Legal Content Strategy, keyword research helps you uncover which keywords are most valuable to you.
+Keyword research helps you uncover which keywords are most valuable to you.

 Optimizing your content around high-value keywords is what will get you in front of your potential clients or customers when they need you most.